-Mike Matthews founded Legion in response to what he says as low-quality ingredients and unnecessary additives in the supplement industry.
+Mike Matthews founded Legion in response to what he sees as low-quality ingredients and unnecessary additives in the supplement industry.

 They sell a lot of products including BCAAs, multivitamins, and joint support.
 In terms of protein they have a mass gainer and a no-soy vegan protein powder, but we decided to try the Dutch Chocolate flavor of their whey isolate, Whey+.